 Groundwork: Healing within Community Arts Education

-From October 18–November 5, 2021, we will hold a virtual gathering for community arts practitioners to embody radical reinvention and imagination as we process the pandemic.
-Through creative artmaking, learning and connection, we will tend to ourselves, our collectives, and our vision of a transformed society.
+From October 18–November 5, 2021, we held a virtual gathering for community arts practitioners to embody radical reinvention and imagination as we process the pandemic.
+Through creative artmaking, learning and connection, we tended to ourselves, our collectives, and our vision of a transformed society.

-Groundwork is designed specifically for people in community arts education—including teaching artists, arts administrators (from all departments), organizational leadership, young artists, and cultural workers—as well as their community partners.
+Groundwork was designed specifically for people in community arts education—including teaching artists, arts administrators (from all departments), organizational leadership, young artists, and cultural workers—as well as their community partners.

-All attendees are asked to follow the Groundwork Community Agreements linked below.
+Attendees agreed to follow the Groundwork Community Agreements.

 Three Weeks—Three Dimensions Of Grounding Practice

-This unique gathering will center healing and wellness in the context of community arts education, as a pathway towards personal, interpersonal, and system change.
+This unique gathering centered healing and wellness in the context of community arts education, as a pathway towards personal, interpersonal, and system change.
 We must get right with ourselves before we can work with each other to reimagine and create a more just future.
-To that end, Groundwork will begin with Healing for Self (Week 1), and then move into Healing for Collective (Week 2), and Healing for Movement Building (Week 3).
+To that end, Groundwork began with Healing for Self (Week 1), and then moved into Healing for Collective (Week 2), and Healing for Movement Building (Week 3).

-Real-time ASL interpretation will be provided by Pro Bono ASL for all sessions except for Make/Think/Share Studios, which will have ASL interpretation available by request only.
-Closed captioning will be provided via Zoom.
-Facilitators and presenters will verbally describe what is on screen and state their name before speaking.
+Real-time ASL interpretation was provided by Pro Bono ASL, and is included in all recordings.
+Facilitators and presenters were asked to verbally describe what was on screen and state their name before speaking.